smacmullan/avondale-event-indexer/README.md

 2. De-duplicate the list of URLs to obtain a unique list.
 3. Go to each URL and check for JSON LD event data.
 If present, grab the data.

+This interface also has several associated options that you can enable by specifying values in the organization object:
-This API also has a `jsonLdLinkBlockList` option.
-This can be used to specify a list of URLs to avoid checking (sometimes sites will link to a different view of the same event list and you end retrieving duplicate events).
+* **jsonLdLinkBlockList** (string array) - use to specify a list of URLs to avoid checking (sometimes sites will link to a different view of the same event list and you end up retrieving duplicate events).
+* **jsonLdEventLinkMustInclude** (string) - by default, the interface only grabs links with the same base URL of the homepage or that include "event" in the link text.
+This overrides the default behavior and only grabs links that include the specified text.
+* **jsonLdHubPageRequiresRendering** (boolean) - by default (false), the interface grabs static HTML served at the provided API URL ("hub page").
+Some webpages have their event links dynamically loaded, which requires the page to render to grab the links.
+This is more resource intensive.
+* **jsonLdEventPagesRequiresRendering** (boolean) - by default (false), the interface grabs static HTML served at each event link.
+Some webpages load ther JSON LD data dynamically, which requires the webpage to render.
+This is more resource intensive.

+> **Note:** At the moment, there is no rate limiting for rendering pages.
+If multiple pages are rendered concurrently it can place significant load on your system.

 ## Google Calendar
 This interface allows you to get event data from any public Google calendar.
 For the API, provide the email address associated with the calendar.